-Volunteer lawyers provide advice to members of the public at our Wednesday Night Service.
+Volunteer lawyers provide advice to members of the public at our Wednesday Night Service or Palliative Care Program.
 These positions allow you to flex your skills in a diverse range of legal issues, for a broad cross-section of the community.

 Volunteering at the Wednesday Night service gives me an opportunity to connect with other practitioners and keep up my experience in areas of law I don’t get the chance to deal with from day to day.
 Additionally, it is fantastic to be able to assist people who otherwise wouldn’t be in a position to access legal assistance. – Volunteer solicitor.

 Wednesday Night Advice Service

 The service gives hundreds of community members much needed access to justice every year.
 Wednesday nights are often booked out weeks in advance.
 This is an exceptional opportunity for lawyers to contribute meaningfully to one of our most critical community services.